wan0net/wan0net.github.io/content/about/index.md

 ![](/img/author-real.jpg)
 ## the official biography

-Iain is the Full Spectrum Cyber Practice Lead for Leidos Australia, and provides oversight and support to all of Leidos' AU programs for technical cyber security.
+Iain is the Full Spectrum Cyber Practice Lead for a large multinational, and provides oversight and support to all of its programs for technical cyber security.
 He has worked across a number of critical federal government programs, including delivering security operations capabilities, large enterprise scale software systems, a breadth of other enterprise IT services and more recently secure military platforms.
 He has previously worked as a Cyber Research Engineer and as an Assistant Director for Cyber Threat Intelligence within the Department of Defence.
 He is also one of the founders of ComfyCon AU, a virtual conference founded as a direct response to the cancellation of cyber security conferences due to the COVID-19 pandemic.

 ## the unofficial biography